 If you suspect someone you know may be fabricating or inducing illness in their child, do not confront them directly.
 It's unlikely to make the person admit to wrongdoing, and it may give them the opportunity to dispose of any evidence of abuse.

-You can contact your local social services department, or telephone the NSPCC's child protection helpline on 0808 800 5000.
-It's open from 8am to 10pm Monday to Friday, and 9am to 6pm on Saturday and Sunday.
+You can contact your local social services department, or telephone the NSPCC's child protection helpline on 0808 800 5000, or email the NSPCC at help@NSPCC.org.uk.
+The helpline is open from 10am to 4pm Monday to Friday.

 Read more about what to do if you suspect fabricated or induced illness.